Social Media Information and Standards

 If we can’t answer your enquiry straight away, we’ll let you know that we are gathering the necessary information.
 We’ll then aim to get back to you within 24 hours of your initial enquiry, though this is not always possible.

 Should you feel we have not answered your enquiry, after being given opportunity to do so, you may wish to contact the council’s Complaints team.
-Further information about the council’s complaints processes can be found here.

 What we expect of you